 Most people realize that death is the enemy (1 Cor 15:26).
 The wages of sin is death, and all have sinned (Rom 3:23; 6:23).
 Jesus came in the flesh and overcame death when He resurrected from the dead (Heb 2:14–18).
 Christ has given hope and promised to prepare a place for the faithful to come with Him (John 14:3).

-The Epistle to the Hebrews attests to the prophetic prediction that the world will perish and change (Heb 1:10–12).
-Hebrews describes Christ having power over “the world to come” (Heb 2:5–9).
-Abraham looked forward to receiving this heavenly country (Heb 11:13–16).
-Within this heavenly country is the city designed and built by God (Heb 11:10, 16; 12:22–29; Rev 21:2).
+The Epistle to the Hebrews attests to the prophetic prediction that the world will perish and yet change (Heb 1:10–12).
+The writer of Hebrews referred to “the world to come,” and that Christ has power over that new world (Heb 2:5–9).
+Furthermore, Abraham looked forward to receiving this heavenly country where God designed and built the city (Heb 11:10, 13–16; 12:22–29; Rev 21:2).

-The apostle Peter declared, “according to his promise we are waiting for new heavens and a new earth in which righteousness dwells” (2 Pet 3:13).
-How can any Christian say this without a hope of a new heavens and new earth?
-Peter spoke of the real events of creation, the flood, and the coming destruction of the earth by fire (2 Pet 3:4–13).
-Likewise, Peter attested that the creation of new heavens and new earth is a real event and not a symbolic figure of speech.
-Likewise, John revealed, “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
+The Scriptures describe the reality of the new heavens and new earth.
+In Revelation, John reported, “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband” (Rev 21:1–2).
 By Isaiah the prophet, God promised, “For behold, I create new heavens and a new earth, and the former things shall not be remembered or come into mind” (Isa 65:17).
-God described how the saved will build houses and plant vineyards (Isa 65:21–22).
-Sorrow will cease and death will be no more (Isa 65:19, 23; Rev 21:4).
+God described how the saved will build houses and plant vineyards in this eternal paradise (Isa 65:21–22).
+Sorrow will cease and death will be no more in this world to come (Isa 65:19, 23; Rev 21:4).

 The resurrection of the body and freedom of creation to glory is the Christian hope (Rom 8:18–25).
 Paul revealed, “For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it with patience” (Rom 8:24–25).